| _How to apply for a tourist visa? Traveling in China requires a tourism visa (L).

 Foreigners from countries which have visa agreements

 with China are treated in accordance with these agreements.
+Visitors who want to Tibet need to acquire the

 consent of the Tourism Administration of the Tibet Autonomous

-or any one of its foreign representative offices.
+Region or any one of its foreign representative offices.

 Foreigners requesting to visit Shenzhen, Zhuhai,